VincentWenShuo/ti-module-share/documentation/index.md

-# ti-module-share Module
+# timodule-share Module

 ## Description

 TODO: Enter your module description here

-## Accessing the ti-module-share Module
+## Accessing the timodule-share Module

 To access this module from JavaScript, you would do the following:

-	var ti-module-share = require("ti.module.share");
+	var timodule-share = require("ma.car.ti.module.share");

-The ti-module-share variable is a reference to the Module object.
+The timodule-share variable is a reference to the Module object.

 ## Reference